 MORE OECD REPORTS ON SAIS and EFFECTIVE INSTITUTIONS

 OECD’S WORK WITH SUPREME AUDIT INSTITUTIONS

-In addition to publishing work on public sector audit, the OECD has engaged with public sector audit representatives in international fora and training sessions, and with international organisations and subcommittees working on audit and control.
+In addition to publishing work on public sector audit, the OECD has engaged with public sector audit representatives in international fora and training sessions, and with international organisations and subcommittees working on audit-related control.

-Supreme Audit Institutions of OECD member countries may differ by name, models and mandates.
+Supreme Audit Institutions of OECD member countries may differ by name, model or mandate.